zmkfirmware/zmk/docs/docs/development/build-flash.md

     device="/full/path/to/your/zmk-config/" zmk-config
 ```

 Now start VSCode and rebuild the container after being prompted.
 You should be able to see your zmk-config mounted to `/workspaces/zmk-config` inside the container.
-So you can build your custom firmware with `-DZMK_CONFIG="/workspaces/zmk-config/config"`.
+So you can build your custom firmware by adding `-DZMK_CONFIG="/workspaces/zmk-config/config"` to your `west build` command.

-#### docker compose build environment
+#### Docker Compose Build Environment

-Attaching your `zmk-config` to your docker-compose build environment is done by specifying a volume mount when running the service:
+ATTACHING your `zmk-config` to your docker-compose build environment is done by specifying a volume mount when running the service:

 ```
 docker compose run --rm -v /full/path/to/your/zmk-config:/workspace/zmk-config shell bash